|

 So, the rest of the journey is smooth sailing until you reach Yerevan at around 07:00, so you could get a good five hours of solid sleep.

-Onward travel in Yerevan
+Onward Travel in Yerevan

 Yerevan Railway Station is right next to Sasuntsi David metro station, so you can use this to get into the centre of the city.
 The metro starts running at around 07:30, so no need to rush off the sleeper train!
 You’ll need to pay 100 AMD in cash for a plastic token to ride the metro.
 There is an ATM in the metro if you haven’t got any local currency yet.